How to Do a Dumbbell Pullover to Work Your Chest and Back Simultaneously

 • Holding a set of dumbbells, lay with your back flat on a bench or stability ball.

-• With your feet planted on the ground and your core engaged, extend your arms to the sky, holding the dumbbells together above your chest.
+• With your feet planted on the ground and your core engaged, extend your arms to the sky, holding the dumbbells together with a firm grip above your chest.

 • Keeping your low back pressed into the bench or stability ball, slowly lower your arms overhead until your biceps reach your ears.